How to experience Caribbean culture without leaving the GTA

 Hot tip: This Summer of Sound-produced event is rain or shine, so keep an eye on the weather and dress appropriately.

-If (somehow) you still have the energy to jump up, be sure to attend Jambana.
-This two-day festival offers up a taste of Jamaican comedy, dance, food and music—especially that last one.
-The bill includes Marion Hall (formerly Lady Saw), Luciano and Exco Levi.
-Plus, there’s a Canadian reggae showcase on Sunday.
+If (somehow) you still have the energy to jump up, be sure to attend family-friendly Jambana.
+This two-day festival offers up a taste of Jamaican dance, food, arts and crafts, and music—especially that last one.

 Hot tip: The best patties in the GTA (sorry, not sorry) can be found just down the street at a restaurant called Tinnel’s.
 (Photograph by Kevin Jones)